-Maybe a landscape or forest scene never looked great in your photos because of the dark and featureless foreground.
+Maybe your landscape or forest photos never really looked great because of a dark and featureless foreground.

 A fresh coat of snow will present you with some great new location opportunities and some much needed contrast in your winter landscape photos.

 The problem with snowy scenes is that the large areas of white can trick the iPhone’s camera into under-exposing the photo.